 15.1 If a team competes at the AIChE Annual Student Conference Chem-E-Car Competition (for example, in 2025), the team must make substantial changes to both the propulsion system and stopping mechanism the following calendar year (i.e., in 2026).

 15.2 Whether a change is sufficiently “substantial” will be up to the discretion of the Chem-E-Car Committee.
-For example, changing the acid in a sodium-bicarb and acid reaction will not be considered a “substantial change”
+For example, changing the acid in a sodium-bicarb and acid reaction will not be considered a “substantial change”.

 15.3 Structural improvements to the car chassis or reaction chambers are encouraged whenever necessary but will not be considered a significant enough change without a change to the propulsion system and stopping mechanism chemistry